Maitreyapatel/maitreyapatel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second-year Ph.D. student at Arizona State University (ASU).
+I am a first-year Ph.D. student at Arizona State University (ASU).
 I receieved my master's in computer science with a [thesis](https://www.proquest.com/openview/a3e03e583ae1ebb3be1004f80efc1261/1?pq-origsite=gscholar&cbl=18750&diss=y) in December 2022 from ASU.

 <!-- I am a second year PhD student at Arizona State University (ASU).
 I will be receiving my masters in computer science with thesis in December, 2022 from ASU.
 I will be `continuing my ongoing research work as a part of my graduate studies`.  -->